Share this

 Draw Blood at Home the Easy Way: Microsampling with a Sample Collection Kit

 With a sample collection kit, you can sit at your kitchen table and collect blood microsamples that are ready for mailing in approximately five minutes.
-After sample collection, you seal the sampled device back into its silver foil specimen bag, slip that into the provided envelope, and drop it in the nearest mailbox.
+After sample collection, you seal the sampled device in its silver foil specimen bag, slip that into the provided envelope, and drop it in the nearest mailbox.
 The samples will dry in transit before they reach the lab.

 The remote microsampling process is easy and requires only that you follow the enclosed instructions for use.
-You can also use a QR code or link to access and view videos with step-by-step directions, like the one below:
+You can also use a QR code or link to access and view videos online with step-by-step directions, like the one below:

 Setting up for at home sample collection:

 - Open the kit and remove the instructions for use (IFU).
-READ the IFU first.
+Read the IFU first.
 This is essential before proceeding to the next step in the process.

 - Next, remove the silver foil specimen bag containing the Mitra® device from the kit box.
 Open the bag above the zipper top and take out the Mitra device.
 The device is in a small plastic case.

-- The white shipping envelope has a self-sealing flap.
+- The shipping envelope has a self-sealing flap.
 Remove the paper backing to expose the adhesive strip and set the envelope to the side.

 Collecting home samples with a microsampling device: